What is the correct compression-to-breath ratio for a single rescuer performing CPR on an adult?

 Prepare for your Paramedic School Entry Exam with our comprehensive quiz.
 Study effectively with flashcards and multiple choice questions, each offering hints and explanations to boost your confidence.
 Ace your exam!

-The correct compression-to-breath ratio for a single rescuer performing CPR on an adult is indeed 30:2.
-This ratio emphasizes the importance of maintaining high-quality chest compressions while also ensuring that ventilation is provided.
+The correct compression-to-breath ratio for a single rescuer performing CPR on an adult is 30 compressions followed by 2 breaths.
+This ratio is based on the guidelines provided by the American Heart Association, which emphasize that high-quality chest compressions should be the priority in adult resuscitation efforts.

 Subscribe